 What is Fraud Detection?

-Fraud detection, also known as scam detection, refers to a structured approach to recognising, tracking, and preventing fraud.
+Fraud detection, also known as scam detection, refers to a structured approach to recognizing, tracking, and preventing fraud.
 Within businesses across every domain and industry, some bad actors misuse the system to harm it for personal gain or disruption.
 Therefore, enterprises must employ fraud detection processes before they are affected.

 The first step in mitigating risk is scam detection, which can be manual or automated.
 One can utilise risk management strategies that include Risk Ops tools, fraud detection software, and company policies.
 Staff engaged in this process can range from risk managers and trust officers to fraud analysts.